JoseIuri/Aurora/README.md

 ## Getting Started

-Implements an Automatic testbench creator based on Python and template files.
-This software automatize the connections between the UVM Componnents in the environment based on a configuration as a input for code generation.
+Implements an Automatic reference flow creator based on Python and template files.
+This software automatize creation of testbenchs vor hardware verification in UVM, and all the the connections between the UVM Componnents in the environment based on a configuration as a input for code generation.
+This tool also generate the frontend directories and also let them use formal assertions as part of their development process, same as in TDD.

 ### Prerequisites